 Have you ever soaked in Guanziling Mud Hot Spring, one of the four major hot springs in Taiwan?
 Have you ever tasted the rich and fragrant Dongshan coffee?
 During Japanese rule, Guanziling served as a place of healing for the Japanese army, using the hot springs to nurse injuries and Haohan Slope for rehabilitation, and was a popular holiday destination for Japanese dignitaries.
 Come to Guanziling to enjoy a mud bath, stroll along the Guanziling Trail and look out over the Chianan Plain, eat barrel-roasted chicken, and finally drink a cup of Dongshan coffee grown and brewed by artisans, for a relaxing holiday.

-Itinerary: Guanziling Scenic Area → Dongshan 175 Coffee Highway for coffee → Sikou Little Switzerland → Return home
+Itinerary: Guanziling Scenic Area → Dongshan 175 Coffee Road for coffee → Sikou Little Switzerland → Return home

 ■Guanziling Mud Hot Spring